Orbitale/Gulpfile/README.md

 * Options:
   *     `--prod`       If specified, will run clean-css and uglyfyjs when dumping the assets.
 * Gulp commands:
+  *     `images`       Dumps the sources in the `config.images` parameter from image files.
   *     `less`         Dumps the sources in the `config.less` parameter from LESS files.
   *     `sass`         Dumps the sources in the `config.sass` parameter from SCSS files.
   *     `css`          Dumps the sources in the `config.css` parameter from plain CSS files.
   *     `js`           Dumps the sources in the `config.js` parameter from plain JS files.
   *     `dump`         Executes all the above commands.
-  *     `watch`        Executes 'dump', then watch all sources, and dump all assets once any file is updated.
+  *     `watch`        Executes `dump`, then watches all sources, and dump all assets once any file is updated.
+* Logs: when you run a command, there are plenty of `console` calls that log things that happen, which allow you to know what is happening, what files are managed, updated.
+All with time info.

 ## Install